cloudeteer/terraform-azurerm-launchpad/README.md

 ### <a name="input_encryption_at_host_enabled"></a> [encryption\_at\_host\_enabled](#input\_encryption\_at\_host\_enabled)

 Description: Toggle host-based encryption for the Virtual Machine Scale Set.
 Set to `true` to encrypt data end-to-end between the VM and the storage service.

+**NOTE**: Requires the provider feature `Microsoft.Compute/EncryptionAtHost` to be enabled at the subscription level.

-Refer to the [Azure host-based encryption guidance](https://learn.microsoft.com/en-us/azure/virtual-machines/disks-enable-host-based-encryption-portal?tabs=azure-powershell) for requirements and limitations.
+Refer to the [Azure host-based encryption guidance](https://learn.microsoft.com/en-us/azure/virtual-machines/disks-enable-host-based-encryption-portal?tabs=azure-powershell) for further requirements and limitations.

 Type: `bool`